Iowa City Public Works Facility

-The Iowa City Public Works (ICPW) facility in Iowa City, Iowa, United States opened in 2019.
+The Iowa City Public Works Facility in Iowa City, Iowa, United States opened in 2019.
 The intent of the building was to replace several sites with a single, consolidated location.
 The new building has a footprint of roughly 88,000 sqft and cost $11.3 million.
 Enclosed within the facility are the Streets and Water Departments, and their vehicles and equipment.
 In 2022, the facility received an American Institute of Architects (AIA) Committee on the Environment (COTE) Top Ten award.

 History

 Iowa City and ICPW had long utilized several buildings which served different departments and equipment.
 According to special projects administrator Melissa Clow, “the current facilities are in poor condition and are inefficient, spreading the city fleet and staff across the city at multiple locations.”
 In addition to the logistical problems posed with disjointed locations, the city also observed that many of these locations were outdated and falling behind safety standards.
 The public works service was due to receive new equipment and significant safety upgrades alongside the new buildings.

 A 14 acre city-owned parcel was chosen as the site of the new facility.
 The location neighbors existing public works storage facilities and the Iowa City Streets Division office.
 In February 2018, the architecture firm Neumann Monson Architects was awarded the design service contract by the Iowa City Council.

 One of the main goals of new facility would be to consolidate multiple departments in one centralized location.
 The plans for the project included an addition to the main fleet maintenance building, remodeling of an existing building on-site for the Iowa City Police and Fire Departments.